arturpietrzak/LAT/task.md

 ## REST API endpoints

-1. Create a new product
+1. Create a new product `POST /products`
-2. Get all products
+2. Get all products `GET /products`
-3. Update product data
+3. Update product data `PATCH /products/{productId}`
-4. Create a new promo code.
+4. Create a new promo code. `POST /promo-codes`
-5. Get all promo codes.
+5. Get all promo codes.`GET /promo-codes`
 6. Get one promo code's details by providing the promo code.
-The detail should also contain the number of usages.
+The detail should also contain the number of usages.  `GET /promo-codes/{promoCode}`
-7. Get the discount price by providing a product and a promo code.
+7. Get the discount price by providing a product and a promo code. `GET /discount`
-8. Simulate purchase
+8. Simulate purchase `POST /purchase`
-9. [Optional] A sales report: number of purchases and total value by currency (see below)
+9. [Optional] A sales report: number of purchases and total value by currency (see below) `GET /sales-report`

 Sales report example:
 | Currency | Total amount | Total discount | No of purchases |